Opioid Crisis and Child Welfare

 At the conclusion of this workshop participants will be able to:

-- Participants will gain knowledge about the unique characteristics of our present opioid crisis
+- Gain knowledge about the unique characteristics of our present opioid crisis

-- Participants will be informed about the objective behavioral outcome of opioid influenced parenting on the wellbeing of children
+- Be Informed about the objective behavioral outcome of opioid influenced parenting on the wellbeing of children

-- Participants will understand the pharmacological, physical, psychological, and lifestyle affects of opioid on individuals the implications that these have for the ability to parent
+- Understand the pharmacological, physical, psychological, and lifestyle affects of opioid on individuals the implications that these have for the ability to parent

-- Participants will gain insight into how opioid misusing parents assess their own parenting
+- Gain insight into how opioid misusing parents assess their own parenting

 Theodore M. Godlaski, M.Div., CADC is a retired Associate Professor of Psychiatry and Social Work at the University of Kentucky.
 He spent 23 years doing treatment, program administration, and clinical supervision before coming to the University of Kentucky School of Medicine, Center on Drug and Alcohol Research in 1993.
 In August of 2002 he moved from the Center on Drug and Alcohol Research to the College of Social Work in order to devote more time to teaching.
 He retired from the College of Social Work in 2019.
 He is former Chairperson of the National Ethics Committee for the National Association of Alcohol and Drug Counselors and worked on the revision of their code of ethics.
 He also served as a member of the Kentucky Certification Board of Chemical Dependency Counselors and a member of its Complaint Committee.
 He was also a senior area editor for the journal Substance Use and Misuse (formerly International Journal on the Addictions).
 He has been involved in treatment outcome and treatment effectiveness research as well as research to develop a treatment approach specifically for rural substance abusers.

 The University of Kentucky College of Social Work, ACE Approval #1377, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 The UK College of Social Work maintains responsibility for this course.
-ACE provider approval period 9/29/2019 – 9/29/2022.
-Social workers completing this course receive two continuing education credits.
+ACE provider approval period 9/29/2022 – 9/29/2025.
+Social workers completing this course receive 2.75 general continuing education credits.